NVIDIA/NeMo-Framework-Launcher/README.md

 For the NCCL test job, `cluster_validation.sh` performs a pair-wise sweep of the nodes, as this is a sufficient test, but you can test with a different number of nodes if desired.

-First build the test binaries:
+1. Build the test binaries:

 ```
 sbatch -N 1 build-nccl-tests.sh
 ```

-Then, to run a 2-node `all_reduce_perf` job:
+2. Run a 2-node `all_reduce_perf` job:

 ```
 sbatch -w <node 1>,<node 2> -o <job log file> nccl.sh
 ```

-To run the job with more nodes, simply add the node names to the `-w` flag in the same comma-separated list format.
+To run the job with more nodes, add the node names to the `-w` flag in the same comma-separated list format.

 ### 5.3.
 Config Modifications